amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 There are more implementations like [Zulu](https://www.azul.com/downloads/zulu/), [IBM JDK](https://developer.ibm.com/javasdk/support/lifecycle/), [Red Hat](https://developers.redhat.com/products/openjdk/overview/) or [AdoptOpenJDK](https://adoptopenjdk.net/).

-If you want to switch seamessly between flavors and versions, we recommend you to take a look to the  [sdkman](https://sdkman.io/) tool.
+If you want to switch seamessly between flavors and versions, we recommend you take a look at the [sdkman](https://sdkman.io/) tool.

 ## Installation

 The SDK can be installed by adding a `Gradle` dependency or `Maven` dependency, or by cloning the source into a project.
-Additionally it can be installed by downloading one of the precompiled JARs from the releases page on [GitHub](https://github.com/amadeus4dev/amadeus-java).
+Additionally, it can be installed by downloading one of the precompiled JARs from the releases page on [GitHub](https://github.com/amadeus4dev/amadeus-java).

 ### Maven